Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Research Design, Data Collection and Limitations

 \subsection{News Article Selection and Labeling}

 There are several independent initiatives that assess the bias and/or reliability of individual news articles and/or news sources.
 Examples of such evaluation efforts include Media Bias Fact Check~\cite{MBFC}, Ad Fontes Media, AllSides~\cite{AllSides}, and NewsGuard~\cite{NewsGuard}.
-Among these, we opted to use data from Ad Fontes Media for the following main reasons: (1) it has been widely used in previous research~\cite{haq2022s,huszar2022algorithmic,christensen2020political,mohammadinodooshan2023effects}, (2) they evaluate individual news articles (not only the news publishers), (3) each assessed article receives a score for both bias and reliability, (4) they offer a transparent evaluation methodology, which is published and explained in a white paper~\cite{2021AdPaper}, and finally (5) the dataset comprises a large set of news contents (including news articles, podcasts and TV shows) randomly selected from a diverse set of publishers.
+Among these, we opted to use data from Ad Fontes Media for the following main reasons: (1) it has been widely used in previous research~\cite{haq2022s,huszar2022algorithmic,knutson2024news}, (2) they evaluate individual news articles (not only the news publishers), (3) each assessed article receives a score for both bias and reliability, (4) they offer a transparent evaluation methodology, which is published and explained in a white paper~\cite{2021AdPaper}, and finally (5) the dataset comprises a large set of news contents randomly selected from a diverse set of publishers.

 We obtained all evaluated news from Ad Fontes Media as of Nov.
 1, 2022.
-After filtering the podcasts and TV shows, this set included 31,446 news article URLs from 1,121 publishers.
-We also filtered a few URLs that (1) primarily served as event reporting pages (e.g., \url{https://www.nola.com/news/hurricane}) and (2) articles for which Ad Fontes Media had changed their rating (identified through complementary documents published by Ad Fontes Media).
-After excluding these articles, the dataset comprised 31,408 articles.
+This included 31,446 news article URLs from 1,121 publishers.
+After filtering out URLs serving as event reporting pages (e.g., \url{https://www.nola.com/news/hurricane}) and articles with updated ratings (per Ad Fontes Media’s documentation), the final dataset included 31,408 articles.

 {\bf Labeling of articles:} Each article in the Ad Fontes Media dataset is assessed for both bias and reliability by a minimum of three human analysts, representing a mix of right, left, and center self-reported political perspectives.
 Bias scores from Ad Fontes Media range between -42 and +42, where more negative values suggest a stronger left-ward bias, and positive values indicate a right-leaning bias.
 As for reliability, scores vary from 0 to 64, with 64 representing the most-reliable news.